 “There was an old woman.”
 I explain.
 “You were there.
 She was crouching over us stealing our breath and…” I trail off when I realise how ridiculous it sounds.

 “Stealing breath?
 Riiight!
 That doesn’t sound weird at all.”
 Audrey rolls her eyes and frowns at me before adding, “Maybe it’s the air in here.
 It felt a bit stuffy last night.
 I remember waking up once or twice coughing.
 Oh, and talking of nightmares,” she says offers me a mug, “I keep opening the wrong kitchen drawers searching for teaspoons.
 It’s doing my bloody head in.”

 I manage a smile and shove my arms forward to stretch the sleep out of my body, adding exaggerated grunts and groans for good measure.
 I ache but the feeling of unease is fading along with the details of the dream.
 I pull myself up to a sitting position and reach for my coffee.

 The words go unfinished.
 My stomach sinks and my lungs tighten when I see the two divots pressed into the bed on either side of my body.

-A version of this previously appeared in Glove Lit Zine #2
+A version of this story previously appeared in Glove Lit Zine #2